aws-samples/sample-code-for-an-observability-assistant-using-aws-and-grafana-cloud/README.md

 ## Post Deployment actions

+* Wait for ~15 minutes for the Knowledgebase web crawler job to finish crawling and indexing the pages in OpenSearch.
+This is an asynchronous process.
+You can check this by going to Amazon Bedrock > Knowlede bases > grafana-bedrock-kb-docs > promql-datasource and wait for the Status to be ready.
 * To access the UI - Create a user to login in the Cognito Pool and access the load balancer URL in the output.
 Use the login crendential from the Cognito Pool.
 Ignore the certificate warning

 ## Note

-* If you add URLs to crawl in config/development.yaml file, then you must delete the stack `grafana-observability-assistant` (and its dependent stacks) by running `cdk destroy grafana-observability-assistant --context environment=development` and create again by running `cdk deploy grafana-observability-assistant --context environment=development`.
+* If you add URLs to crawl in config/development.yaml file, then you must delete the stack `grafana-knowledgebase` (and its dependent stacks) by running `cdk destroy grafana-knowledgebase --context environment=development` and create again by running `cdk deploy --all --context environment=development`.
 This is because currently, the Custom Resource Lambda function which creates the Bedrock Knowledgebase (`stacks/bedrock_agent/lambda/knowledgebase.py`) doesnt implements any update method.
 Pull requests are appreciated.